SilentJMA/r.e.p.o-cheat/README.md

 # REPO Cheat Injector

-This repository contains a workaround to inject `r.e.p.o.cheat.dll` into the `REPO` game process.
+This repository contains a workaround to inject r.e.p.o.cheat into the `REPO` game.

 ---